MikeHopcroft/labyrinth/documentation/design_notes/symbols.md

 * Azure importer might replaces `"-"` with `"_"`.
 * Users would have to understand that symbol names weren't exactly the same.

+## Formatting Dimension Constraints

+When Labyrinth formats dimension contraints, it will try to emit symbols, if possible, before resorting to numeric and ip address literals.
+The goal is to improve readability.
+For example, Labyringth will produce `"protcol: tcp, udp"` instead of `"protocol: 6, 17"`.

+One challenge with this approach is that there are often multiple symbols that map to the same set of values.
+Currently Labyrinth chooses the first symbol that represents the set of values being formatted.

+This behavior becomes a problem when defining symbols for ranges of IP addresses associated with networking concepts.
+It is often the case that a VNET, a subnet, and a router are all associated with the same IP address range.
+In this case the formatter may produce misleading output by naming structures that are not relevant in the context, but happen to share the same IP address range.

+We will likely need more user input to decide on the right behavior for formatting.

 ## Dimension Keys

 Labyrinth currently uses dimension keys in dimension constrain expressions.
 In the following example, `"sourceIp"`, `"protocol"`, and `"port"` are dimension keys: